 The fundamentals are good, though.
 It’s walking distance to public transit, Bremen Street Community Park and East Boston Library, and several beaches are just a short drive away.

-Detroit remains the most famous example of urban decay in the country, but some aging buildings are getting the love they deserve.
+Detroit remains the most famous example of urban decay in the country, but some aging buildings are getting the love they deserve and are proving to be a real investment for some homeowners.

 This French Second Empire mansion, built for banker Frederick Butler in 1882, was recently renovated and converted into four condos.